Bira/octopus-carnival/_posts/2025-06-08-wir-dscc-elf.md

 ## Encounters and Final Impressions

-I've already mentioned my opinion about the reputation elves have here: I don't like it, and would probably change it a bit were I to run a campaign in this setting.
+I've already mentioned my opinion about the elven stereotypes here: I don't like them, and would probably change them a bit were I to run a campaign in this setting.
+They would be less true than depicted in the book, and depending on the tone I was going for might or might not be less prevalent in the setting.

 The stat blocks are good, and can make for an extremely mobile encounter group when used together.
 As mentioned above, any brutes and soldiers who are part of